Rendaw/continuations/readme.md

 # Usage

-Classes and methods that can be suspended need to be instrumented to do the suspending.
+Classes and methods that can be suspended need to be instrumented.
 This can either be done with a Java agent at runtime, as each class is loaded, or at compile time with an instrumentation step.

 Compile time instrumentation is simpler since it has fewer moving parts and you can troubleshoot any assembly issues before distribution.

 Runtime instrumentation is more flexible - it can deal with code hotswaps and non-Maven build environments (like IDE incremental compilation), but you need to pass the agent as a JVM argument whenever you execute the code.

 ## Compile time instrumentation